 How Can A Lawyer Help With A DWI?

 Our first goal is to get your case DISMISSED.
 Because of our hard work and expertise we have some of the best results in Travis County.

-What does a criminal defense lawyer in Austin Texas do to defend a dwi?
+What does a criminal defense lawyer in Austin do to defend a DWI?

 We look at your case to see if the officer did anything wrong.
 If we find a mistake this can be used to get your DWI case dropped.
 Next, we watch your video and review the police reports to see if the prosecutors can prove you were intoxicated.
 We use our experience and work with the prosecutors to convince them to dismiss your DWI.

 What are the charges or penalties for DWI?